JosephIsaacTurner/prism/layout.md

 ---

-## Python Package (`pstn/pstn/`)
+## Python Package (`prism/prism/`)

-The core functionality of the project is implemented in the `pstn` package, which is structured as follows:
+The core functionality of the project is implemented in the `prism` package, which is structured as follows:

 ### Modules: